veeplay/ios-media-player/README.md

         unit.controlsParameters = @{kAPSControlsComponents: @(APSPlaybackControl|APSCurrentTimeControl|APSTimeSliderControl|APSTotalTimeControl|kAPSChromecastControl|APSFullScreenControl)};

+## Using Google IMA SDK

+Optionally, Veeplay allows to use Google's IMA SDK instead of the internal VAST ad player.
+To do this, first add the VeeplayIma integration:

+    pod "VeeplayIma", "~> 1.0"

+Then, as soon as possible, enable Veeplay to use Google IMA:

+    [[APSMediaPlayer sharedInstance] setPreferGoogleIma:YES];

 ## Using Marlin DRM

 APSMediaPlayer provides support for [Marlin DRM](http://www.marlin-community.com/), using the SDKs provided by [ExpressPlay](http://expressplay.com).
 See full documentation [here](http://veeplay.github.io/ios-marlin-drm/).